SLICE-ML-EDA/slice-ml-eda.github.io/docs/open_source_pdks.md

 has_children: false
 ---

-#Open-source PDKs site
+# Open-source PDKs

-We have listed open-source PDKs
+We have listed open-source PDKs and categorized them into manufacturable and virtual PDKs.

 ## Manufacturable PDKs